margaretmf/margaretmf.github.io/poetry.md

 Undaunted by strife, I rest in peace and rise up to the situation.
 Thank you, God, for making me be lion-hearted.
 Your prowess from God is all-sufficient.
-I am therefore for the guts to keep moving on with love in my heart for all mankind.
+I have the guts to keep moving on with love in my heart for all mankind.

 <br>